 If John Doe informs his landlord about his sister, Jane, and the landlord agrees to her living in the apartment, Jane becomes an authorized occupant.

-While occupants and tenants both live on the rental premises, there are some important differences between occupants and tenants:
+Here are some essential differences between occupants and tenants:

 Formal Legal Status: The main difference between occupants and tenants is their legal status.
 Tenants possess legal standing under the lease agreement and statutory rights/protections under landlord-tenant laws.
 At the same time, occupants lack a formal rental contract and have no legal renting status associated with tenants.
 They cannot claim these rights.